Ivette rodriguez, executive director

 Karina Velazquez has served as an instructional assistant, art teacher, and technology teacher at Roosevelt School District for eight years.
 She has her first Bachelor’s Degree in Advertising, a second Bachelor’s Degree in Fine Arts focused on Film and Video Production; currently, she is completing her Master's program in Psychology.

 Ann brings more than 20 years of teaching experience to the Phoenix International Academy.
 She has worked in a number of schools in the Phoenix metropolitan area, with much of her time spent in the Roosevelt School District.
 Over the years, she has taught a mix of elementary and middle school grade levels, including several years as an ESL teacher.
 Her undergraduate education degree was from Arizona State University, where she also undertook a range of post degree graduate work.
 One of Ann’s strongest skills is in connecting and engaging students in the learning process.
 She does this by creating a safe classroom environment that encourages everyone’s participation and curiosity.
-Ann has been married for more than 38 years and her son and his family also reside in the Phoenix area.
 In her spare time she also volunteers at Phoenix Children’s Hospital and she enjoys hiking, reading and spending time with friends and family.